IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 ### 2. publishTestResult
 Publish the test result to the IBM Cloud DevOps, there are 2 required parameters:

-1. type - the accepted values are
+1. type - the accepted values currently are only 3:
     1. `unittest` for unit test
     2. `fvt` for functional verification test
     3. `code` for code coverage